ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/partnership.md

 - Provide a platform to identify and develop local talent in partnership with Zictia (Zanzibar ICT infrastructure agency).
 - Develop startups towards further stages and exits will attract further capital to ZNZ.

-## OurTwin = Our Digital Life
+## MyTwin = Our Digital Life

-> TODO: why is twin here?

-Help us to complete our registration and support the first startups with the required tax administration.
-We don't want to wait till the larger physical OurTown has been finished.
-Together, we can get started now.

-OurTwin is a blockchain based project that will be operated by ThreeFold to support all the FinTech requirements of the project.

-OurTwin will provide all the required tools to operate a complete digital experience to the digital and physical residents of OurWorld such as:
+ThreeFold delivers the MyTwin concept which is a super powerful tool which allows all residents from the Zanzibar OurTown and all users of OurFoundation to deal with all the elements of the provided solution.

+Some of the capabilities:

 - Self-sovereign identity solutions
 - Self-sovereign data storage solutions